poweringhate/Genesis-Universal-ESP/README.md

 A vibecoded open-source universal ESP for Roblox with a unique "Genesis" theme.

 ## Features
-- ESP Toggle (Turn the ESP on or off)
+- ESP Toggle
-- Chams ESP (Uses character ESP to highlight players)
+- Chams ESP
-- Display name ESP (
+- Display name ESP
-- Username ESP (Detects username)
+- Username ESP
-- Player tools (Detects the tool that the player is holding)
+- Player tools
-- Distance (Detects approximant distance between you and other players)
+- Distance
-- Boxes ESP (Uses boxes to highlight players)
+- Boxes ESP
-- Tracers (Lines that show the directions of the players)
+- Tracers
-- Team Check (Disable ESP for your own team)
+- Team Check

+## Instructions
+Simply select which features you want on or off.
+By default, ESP is enabled, with Chams, Display name, Player Tools, and Distance being enabled.
+To hide the GUI, press the END button on your keyboard.
+The script is also draggable.

 ## Executing
 ```